BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/2/Activities/03_STU_Var_and_if/Unsolved/Readme.md

 1. Protect the script from root!
 Create an `if` statement that checks if the script was run using `sudo`.

+- If it was run with `sudo`, do nothing.
-    - If it was run with `sudo`, exit the script with a message that tells the user not to run the script using `sudo`.
+- If it was run with sudo, exit the script with a message that tells the user not to run the script using `sudo`.

+---

+© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.